NonnyH/alx-low_level_programming/0x00-hello_world/README.md

-Print exact words followed by a new line
+Print exact words followed by new line